ARTS

 TCJ 4CR Grade 12, Construction Engineering Technology (College)

-An excellent course to prepare a student for construction-related post-secondary education opportunities.
+An excellent course to prepare a student for construction-related post-secondary opportunities.

 TCJ 4CW Grade 12, Construction Engineering Technology (College)